ikaran50/TaskManagerApp/README.md

        6.  **DELETE: api/tasks/5** This is a delete request to delete and existing task

   3. **Caching**: The server uses caching to cache all the tasks.
 This is useful for scalability because when the app grows big and there are a lot of tasks, caching would reduce the amount of DB calls to improve performance.
-Essentially, we dont want to make a DB query each time we are fetching the tasks.
+Essentially, we dont want to make a DB call each time we are fetching the tasks.
 Caching speeds up the response time.

      **Cache Key** : Caching is a complex design because it involves selecting the right cacheKey.
 In this case, I am using 2 cacheKeys.
     **tasks_{query}_{status}_{sort} and tasks_{status}_{sort}**.
 The cacheKey is meant to be unique for each status, sort and query value because otherwise querying or selecting